 - Other evidence that explains your actions/behaviors.
 In some cases, an appropriate defense to DWI can be that there are other reasons you looked, acted, or sounded impaired on the day of your arrest.
 For example, a knee injury could have made you stumble during a field test, lack of sleep could account for bloodshot eyes or slurred speech, and cold or rainy weather could explain why you performed poorly.

 At Scharff Law Firm, we have what it takes to prepare a solid defense for accused DWI drivers when applicable.
-If we believe that it is in your best interest to plead guilty, we can help minimize the penalties you will face.
+If we believe that it is in your best interest to plead guilty, our Raleigh DWI attorneys can help minimize the penalties you will face.

-A DWI trial in North Carolina can be daunting without the help of a skilled attorney.
+A DWI trial can be daunting without the help of a skilled DWI lawyer in Raleigh.
 Knowing what to expect during the court process can help the accused feel more confident and in control of his or her future – no matter what that looks like.
-Here’s a basic outline of what to expect during a DWI trial in Raleigh:
+Here’s a basic outline of what to expect during a DWI trial in North Carolina:

 - Work closely with your attorney to prepare a strategy.
-First, you and your North Carolina DWI lawyer will meet to go over the details of your arrest, the potential evidence the prosecution has against you, and your next steps.
+First, you and your Raleigh DWI attorney will meet to go over the details of your arrest, the potential evidence the prosecution has against you, and your next steps.
 Your attorney may advise you to plead guilty to the charges or may be able to prepare a case in your defense.
 The right attorney will work in your best interest and take the best route available.

 - Gather expert witnesses.
 The most important element in a DWI case is the proof of intoxication or impairment against the accused.
 You may be able to hire expert witnesses, such as a toxicologist with expertise regarding BAC levels or the drug found in your system, to testify in your defense.
 The prosecution will likely have its own expert witnesses, such as law enforcement officers specializing in DWI laws.